Thomas Doty – Storyteller

 In the 1970s, Doty studied writing and theatre at Southern Oregon University and Reed College, and he spent time listening to storytellers in England and Ireland and in southeast Alaska, the homeland of the Tlingits.
 In 1981, he returned home to the Rogue Valley and became a storyteller, learning his art from native elders.
 He currently travels the countryside performing Doty & Coyote: Stories from the Native West.
 A lover of journeys, he saunters through the places stories come from.
 He listens to folks tell their stories.
 He composes stories.
 Thomas Doty participates in a living oral tradition.

 Thomas Doty is the author of a series of Doty & Coyote books.
 Many of his stories have been broadcast on Public Radio and he is included on the Oregon Literary Map.
-Doty is also a master teacher.
+For over 20 years, Doty was a Master Teacher in the Arts in Education program.
 Several of his students have entered careers in storytelling and theatre.

 In 2001, Doty wrote and directed Two Sisters, Two Brothers, and a Journey, a native play that tells the story of the Takelma people of southern Oregon.
 The world premiere was blessed by Takelma elder Agnes Baker-Pilgrim.